Your mission, if you choose to accept, is to learn how to brush your teeth like an adult.

 If you’re curious about what the KS kids think, they say the brushing blend is a “little too spicy” for their liking.
 My son can handle it but wouldn’t prefer it, and after the novelty wore off of the first time or two for my daughter, she’d really rather not use it.

-Orawellness also put out a “HealThy Mouth Summit” back in January that was amazing.
+Orawellness also has a “HealThy Mouth Summit” that is amazing.
 If you have serious oral health issues or questions, you may want to look at the list of topics and speakers and carve out some time to listen.
-I’ll be sharing what I learned from Dr. Bruce Fife about oil pulling later this week.

 Other Oral Health Posts: